tubearchivist/tubearchivist/README.md

 ## Problem Tube Archivist tries to solve
 Once your YouTube video collection grows, it becomes hard to search and find a specific video.
 That's where Tube Archivist comes in: By indexing your video collection with metadata from YouTube, you can organize, search and enjoy your archived YouTube videos without hassle offline through a convenient web interface.

+## Connect
+- [Discord](https://discord.gg/AFwz8nE7BK): Connect with us on our brand new Discord server.
+- [r/TubeArchivist](https://www.reddit.com/r/TubeArchivist/): Join our brand new Subreddit.

 ## Installing and updating
 Take a look at the example `docker-compose.yml` file provided.
 Use the *latest* or the named semantic version tag.
 The *unstable* tag is for intermediate testing and as the name implies, is **unstable** and not be used on your main installation but in a [testing environment](CONTRIBUTING.md).